jlan84/Contract-Identification-and-Filtration/README.md

 ## Introduction

 For normal everyday people, reading contracts is not the most appealing endeavor and we deal with them on a regular basis.
 Whether it's agreeing to a new update on your smart phone or signing all of the documents when closing on a new home, few of us actually read through the contract to ensure we are not signing our lives away.
-The ultimate goal of this project is to distinguish the important parts of a contract from the rest.
+A relevant example of this is TikTok's Terms of Service Agreement, which is 51,000 words long and would take a proficient reader 3.5 hrs to finish reading, who wants to do that?
+Wouldn't it be nice if we had an application that could pull in a contract, classify it, parse out important sections, and recongnize when changes have been made?

 ## Process